AdobeDocs/experience-manager-65.pt-BR/help/sites-deploying/data-store-config.md

    `org.apache.jackrabbit.oak.plugins.document.DocumentNodeStoreService.config`

-   Para TarMK:
+   For TarMK:

    `org.apache.jackrabbit.oak.segment.SegmentNodeStoreService.config`

-1. Retorne ao local temporário onde o pacote de recursos foi extraído e copie o conteúdo de `jcr_root/libs/system/config` para a pasta `<aem-install>/crx-quickstart/install`.
+1. Return to the temporary location where the feature pack has been extracted and copy the contents of `jcr_root/libs/system/config` to the `<aem-install>/crx-quickstart/install` folder.
-1. Edite o arquivo de configuração e adicione as opções de configuração exigidas pela configuração.
+1. Edit the configuration file and add the configuration options required by your setup.
 1. Inicie o AEM.

-Você pode usar o arquivo de configuração com as seguintes opções:
+You can use the configuration file with the following options:

-* azureSas=&quot;&quot;: na versão 1.6.3 do conector, o suporte à Assinatura de Acesso Compartilhado (SAS) do Azure foi adicionado. **Se as credenciais SAS e de armazenamento existirem no arquivo de configuração, a SAS terá prioridade.** Para obter mais informações sobre a SAS, consulte a [documentação oficial](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview).
-Verifique se o caractere &#39;=&#39; tem escape como &#39;\=&#39;.
+* azureSas=&quot;&quot;: In version 1.6.3 of the connector, Azure Shared Access Signature (SAS) support was added. **If both SAS and storage credentials exists in the configuration file, SAS has priority.** For more information about SAS see the [official documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview).
+Ensure that the &#39;=&#39; character is escaped like &#39;\=&#39;.

-* azureBlobEndpoint=&quot;&quot;: O ponto de extremidade do Azure Blob.
-Por exemplo, https://&lt;storage-account>.blob.core.windows.net.
+* azureBlobEndpoint=&quot;&quot;: The Azure Blob Endpoint.
+For example, https://&lt;storage-account>.blob.core.windows.net.
-* accessKey=&quot;&quot;: O nome da conta de armazenamento.
-Para obter mais detalhes sobre as credenciais de autenticação do Microsoft® Azure, consulte a [documentação oficial](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create).
+* accessKey=&quot;&quot;: The storage account name.
+For more details about the Microsoft® Azure authentication credentials, see the [official documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create).

-* secretKey=&quot;&quot;: A chave de acesso de armazenamento.
-Verifique se o caractere &#39;=&#39; tem escape como &#39;\=&#39;.
+* secretKey=&quot;&quot;: The storage access key.
+Ensure that the &#39;=&#39; character is escaped like &#39;\=&#39;.
-* container=&quot;&quot;: o nome do container do Microsoft® Azure blob Storage.
-O container é um agrupamento de um conjunto de blobs.
-Para obter detalhes adicionais, leia a [documentação oficial](https://learn.microsoft.com/en-us/rest/api/storageservices/Naming-and-Referencing-Containers--Blobs--and-Metadata?redirectedfrom=MSDN).
+* container=&quot;&quot;: The Microsoft® Azure blob storage container name.
+The container is a grouping of a set of blobs.
+For additional details, read the [official documentation](https://learn.microsoft.com/en-us/rest/api/storageservices/Naming-and-Referencing-Containers--Blobs--and-Metadata?redirectedfrom=MSDN).
-* maxConnections=&quot;&quot;: O número simultâneo de solicitações simultâneas por operação.
+* maxConnections=&quot;&quot;: The concurrent number of simultaneous requests per operation.
 O valor padrão é 1.
-* maxErrorRetry=&quot;&quot;: Número de tentativas por solicitação.
+* maxErrorRetry=&quot;&quot;: Number of retries per request.
 O valor padrão é 3.
-* socketTimeout=&quot;&quot;: o intervalo de tempo limite, em milissegundos, usado para a solicitação.
-O valor padrão é 5 minutos.
+* socketTimeout=&quot;&quot;: The timeout interval, in milliseconds, used for the request.
+The default value is 5 minutes.

-Além das configurações acima, as seguintes configurações também podem ser definidas:
+Besides the settings above, the following settings can also be configured:

-* caminho: o caminho do armazenamento de dados.
+* path: The path of the data store.
 O padrão é `<aem-install>/repository/datastore.`
 * RecordLength: O tamanho mínimo de um objeto que deve ser armazenado no armazenamento de dados.
 O padrão é 16 KB.
 * maxCachedBinarySize: binários com tamanho menor ou igual a esse tamanho são armazenados no cache de memória.
 O tamanho é em bytes.
 O padrão é 17408 (17 KB).
 * cacheSize: o tamanho do cache.
 O valor é especificado em bytes.
 O padrão é 64 GB.